-Testosterone is the primary sex hormone in males that is produced from the male testes.
+What is testosterone and what is its role in the body?
+Testosterone is probably the most misunderstood hormone today – it is the primary sex hormone in males that is produced from the male testes.
 This is also produced from the ovaries in females and the adrenal glands in both sexes, although in smaller quantities.
 Being an androgen, testosterone is responsible for the development of male characteristics, initiating the development of male reproductive organs while we are fetuses, and it plays an important role in sperm production.

 Testosterone is responsible for the development of certain male features during puberty such as deepening of the voice, increase in height, body and pubic hair growth, bone and muscle growth, and changes in sexual behavior.

 How and where testosterone is made